Very few of the runners, stroller-pushing parents, drunks and others who wander into my path each day on the cycle lane up

 People are still more blind to their actions’ long-term consequences.
 Almost no-one sees a cyclist on a busy street and remembers that he or she is far less likely to die of heart disease or diabetes in several decades than the neighbouring motorist cursing him or her from the exercise-free cocoon of his or her motor car.
 The global warming that may be making hurricanes more frequent is a still more remote such risk.

-But industries prone to such catastrophic but rare risks – the nuclear power industry, for example, or railways – tackle them by looking for the near-misses and minor accidents that suggest people are indulging in risky behaviour.
+But industries prone to catastrophic but rare risks – the nuclear power industry, for example, or railways – tackle them by looking for the near-misses and minor accidents that suggest people are indulging in risky behaviour.
 Police forces that hold off warning motorists about dangerous behaviour and minor accidents explicitly miss the chance to follow such a policy.

 I at least can do my part.
 I accept that runners will bound into my path on the Hudson River Greenway and cycle at a speed and on a line that means I should avoid them.
 I know that cars sometimes sweep across even some lightly-used crossings on the route from angles that are hard to see.
 So I stop for those red lights as other cyclists and runners speed past me, no doubt thinking me an over-cautious worrier.
 I do my best to assess when I’ve done something foolish and to avoid repeating the mistake.
 I can only hope that, as